Cisco ACI

 NAT table maintenance

-The data forwarding is usually performed in dedicated hardware, while the additional functions ( ACL logging, Netflow accounting ) usually happen on the device CPU, commonly known as “punting.”
+The data forwarding is usually performed in dedicated hardware, while the additional functions ( ACL logging, Netflow accounting ) typically happen on the device CPU, commonly known as “punting.”
 The data plane for an OpenFlow-enabled network can take a few forms.

 Software-defined networking changes the control and data plane architecture.